Help Your Child to Stop Bedwetting

 Step 2: Do a Medical Evaluation

 Your doctor will want to know the results of your diary, the correlation you have noticed and the changes you have made.
 Your doctor will do a complete physical examination to detect if there are any neurological problems that may affect the urinary tract, such as spinal cord abnormalities that may affect nerve supply to the bladder.
 Abnormalities in the external genitalia, such as a misplaced urethral opening, may give a clue to deformities inside.
 Your doctor may watch your child urinate and examine the force of the flow.
 A “stuttering stream” rather than a smooth flow may be a clue that there is a structural abnormality in the child’s plumbing.
 A urinalysis and urine culture may be performed as a screening test for kidney function and to exclude a urinary tract infection.
-To gauge your child’s bladder capacity, the doctor may also ask you to measure your child’s volume each time he urinates over a three day period to see if he has a functionally small bladder.
+To gauge your child’s bladder capacity, the doctor may also ask you to measure your child’s volume each time she urinates over a three day period to see if she has a functionally small bladder.
 The usual bladder capacity is a child’s age plus two ounces.
 So, a six-year-old should be able to hold eight ounces of urine.
 Finally, if an abnormality of the urinary tract is suspected, your doctor may refer you to a urologist to perform studies such as an ultrasound VCUG (an x-ray picture of how the kidneys and bladder function) to reveal possible abnormalities that could prevent your child from keeping dry all night.
 The good news is that over ninety-five percent of children have no urinary tract abnormalities causing the bedwetting.
-Once you’ve excluded a medical problem, you’re ready to begin a night-training program to stop bedwetting.
-In order to achieve success, your child must cooperate with the program and take responsibility for his nighttime dryness.
-Consider this a team approach: the doctor, the parents and the child.
-After all, your child has to learn to control his bladder.
-You can’t control it for him you can only help.
-In fact, your job is to understand bedwetting, work out a night-training program, be consistent with it, and the rest is up to the child.
+Once you’ve excluded a medical problem, it’s important to find the right management solution for your family.
+The best thing you can do for your child is to make them feel comfortable and let them know you are not upset or disappointed.
+Consider nighttime training pants, which can help ease the stress of bedwetting and provide a management solution so you and your child can rest easy at night.

 Step 3: Draw a Diagram